kognise/website/src/content/writing/arp.md

 As you might've noticed, ARP feels a bit flimsy.
 Any device can claim association with a certain IP address and everyone else on the network will believe them.
 When done maliciously, this is well-known in the security world as an [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing) attack.
 The potential for danger is partially shown by how trivial running ArpChat is!

-Meanwhile, the number of devices on the public internet continues to increase as we grow closer and closer to reaching the limit of used IP addresses— there are only so many possible combinations.
+Meanwhile, the number of devices on the public internet continues to increase as we grow closer and closer to reaching the limit of used IP addresses — there are only so many possible combinations.

 The answer to these and other problems is IPv6, a new version of IP with longer addresses, more sophisticated routing, and more modern protocols than IPv4.
 IPv6 also replaces ARP with a new protocol.
 [NDP](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol), which stands for neighbor discovery protocol, features security-conscious features such as cryptographic message verification, rendering it much better than ARP.